jht1493/ICM-2020-Code/weeks/03_interaction.md

 ### > checkBox for boolean variable

-The DOM checkBox element is the natural way to set and display a boolean variable.
+The DOM checkBox element is a simple way to set and display a boolean variable.
 In this example the boolean variable `a_move` is used to control the animation.
 If it is `true` the animation will run, otherwise there is no movement.
 Here are the steps to connect a variable to a checkBox DOM element.

 #### -> 1. declare the boolean variable